View All Cities

 Bayern

-München Citizenship Processing Time (2026 Update)
+München Citizenship Processing Time 2026

 If you live in the state of Bayern and have applied (or are planning to apply) for German citizenship in München, the processing time is one of the most critical factors.
-Based on our community database, we currently have 27 real-world applications submitted for München.
-The latest data indicates that the average processing time here is approximately 524 days.
+Based on our community database, we currently have 36 real-world applications submitted for München.
+The latest data indicates that the average processing time here is approximately 582 days.

 Applying for naturalization (Einbürgerung) in München involves gathering the right documents, taking the citizenship test (Einbürgerungstest), and proving your language proficiency.
 Because wait times can vary significantly based on your specific case and the current workload at the München immigration office (Ausländerbehörde), comparing real timelines from other applicants is the best way to estimate your own waiting period.
 Our database is constantly updated with new submissions from people just like you who are navigating the German citizenship process in München.